panjf2000/andypan.me/content/posts/2024/06/30/digitalocean-showcase-ants/index.md

       - LOADING_KEY=thumb
       # Specify the placeholder image for lazy loading.
       - LOADING_PAGE=wallpaper-loading.gif
-      # Make this service serve content itself instead of
+      # Determine whether the service should serve content itself
-      # redirecting requests to the backend server like nginx.
+      # or redirect requests to the backend server like nginx.
-      - SERVE_CONTENT=true
+      - SERVE_CONTENT=false

 networks:
   gallery_network:
 ```

-Before v1.1.0 (such as v1.0.0), you have to deploy the `gallery` service in conjunction with a static content server, that way the `gallery` service can redirect the requests to the backend that serves static content.
+Before v1.1.0 (such as v1.0.0), you must deploy the `gallery` service in conjunction with a static content server, that way the `gallery` service can redirect the requests to the backend that serves static content.
 There are many open-source reverse proxies that can be used as static content servers, such as [nginx](https://nginx.org/) or [caddy](https://caddyserver.com/).
 For what it is worth, this [blog post](https://blog.tjll.net/reverse-proxy-hot-dog-eating-contest-caddy-vs-nginx/) may help you decide.

 In this tutorial, I'll go with nginx but other reverse proxies should also be as eminent static content servers as nginx.
 Therefore, just choose whichever reverse proxy you like.
 Here is a sample configuration of nginx as a static content server: